mmgenius/gestImmo/README.md

 GestImmo is a scolary project in L3 MIASHS / Information by Gemmnius and Simon The Sorcerer.

-#expliquer comment produire le logiciel (éventuellement à partir d’Eclipse)
+# expliquer comment produire le logiciel (éventuellement à partir d’Eclipse)
-1. clone the repository
+1. clone the repository from within Eclipse (https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-import-a-GitHub-project-into-Eclipse)
-2. (yes really)
+2. change into "Java" mode
-3. that's all
+4. if you can't compile from source, you may need to add a Run Configuration

 ## Nomenclature Variables Interface Swing